Insect ecology summer internship opportunity!

 Pay: Contact Prof. Reeve for information

-The desired candidate will possess an interest in / experience with molecular tools, quantitative genetics, next gen sequencing, and associated statistical analyses.
-Bioinformatics skills (such as familiarity with Linux, use of sequencing pipelines) is desirable, and in interest in acquiring these skills is essential.
+The desired candidate will possess an interest in / experience with molecular tools, quantitative genetics, next gen sequencing, and associated statistical analyses (e.g. R/QTL).
+Bioinformatics skills (such as basic Linux knowledge, read mapping SNP calling) is desirable, and an interest in acquiring these skills is essential.
+Basic scripting skills (Perl, Python, Ruby) is a plus.
 An interest in the evolution of premating isolation is also beneficial, but no prior knowledge in this area is required.

 Cornell University has many labs and research groups dedicated to the study of evolution, genomics and behavior and ecology of speciation as well as bioinformatics.
 As such, it provides a rich academic environment for those interested in evolutionary genomics and speciation.